JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 The bubbler gun is a mesh `ViveGrip_Grabbable` attached.
 It needs to be held properly by the controller so I enable the anchor and set the rotation mode to `Apply Grip and Orientation`.
 I can give the handle a comfortable grip by setting the local orientation to tilt it forward slightly.
 I also add `ViveGrip_Interactable` because I want to fire it by pulling the trigger.

-Any attached scripts will call `ViveGripInteractionStart` while the interaction button is held and `ViveGripInteractionStop` when we let go.
+Any attached scripts will call `ViveGripInteractionStart` while the interaction button is held and `ViveGripInteractionStop` when let go.
 I use this to toggle a boolean so that bubbles are made when the trigger is held.
 I also make sure that `gripPoint.SomethingHeld()` is true from the provided `ViveGrip_GripPoint` script so that it must be held to fire.
 Haptic feedback is also triggered for each bubble fired.